 I never thought I would like horseradish, but these days I’m getting interested in adding more spice to my food.
-Horseradish undoubtedly adds a kick!
+Horseradish aioli undoubtedly adds a kick!

 Horseradish is part of the Brassicaceae family, which includes mustard, cabbage, brussel sprouts, radish, kale, etc.

 The release of this oil can be quite intense and care should be taken when handling fresh horseradish root.
 Some people recommend wearing gloves and grating it in a well ventilated room.
+I do recommend this.